binduwavell/generator-alfresco/README.md

 ```

 This will ask you a bunch of questions and then produce appropriate repo/share files
-for a your WebScript.
+for your WebScript.
 If you choose multiple methods you can in fact scaffold multiple
 webscripts with one pass through this sub-generator.

-We are planning to add many more sub-generators for things like: content modesl,
+We are planning to add many more sub-generators for things like: content models,
 repo actions, behaviors, jobs, workflows, etc.

 ### Try The Project / Contribute